 A continuation of MS-301.
 Refines the fundamentals of patrolling and combat operations.
-Prepares students for participation at the National Advanced Leadership camp.
+Prepares students for participation at the National Advanced Leadership Camp.
 Laboratory consists of practical application of basic tactics and patrolling skills.
+Prerequisite: Instructor permission.

 MS-390 Military Science Practicum